Joe Riggs: BKFC

 Riggs signed with the BKFC in 2018 and made his promotional debut against Brok Weaver at BKFC 3: The Takeover on October 20, 2018.
 He won the bout via unanimous decision.

 He made his sophomore appearance in the promotion against Heriberto Tovar at BKFC 4 on February 2, 2019.
 He won the fight via unanimous decision.

 He then faced Walber Brito de Barros at BKFC 6 on June 22, 2019.
 The bout was ruled a unanimous draw.

 Riggs was expected to headline BKFC 10 against fellow UFC veteran Héctor Lombard in February 2020.
-However, in January, the company announced that Lombard will be facing David Mundell, with no further information.
+However, in January, the company announced that Lombard would be facing David Mundell instead, with no further information.

 Riggs then faced Héctor Lombard for the inaugural BKFC Cruiserweight Championship at BKFC 18 on June 26, 2021.
 He lost the fight via fourth-round technical knockout.

 Riggs faced Melvin Guillard at BKFC Fight Night: Montana on October 9, 2021.
 He won the fight via first-minute knockout.

+Riggs faced Lorenzo Hunt on April 30, 2022 at BKFC 24 for the BKFC Light Heavyweight Championship and lost by knockout in the second round.

+Riggs was scheduled to face Joseph Creer on August 3, 2024 at BKFC 63.
+However, the bout was removed from the card for unknown reasons.

 Personal life

-Joe and his wife had a son who died shortly after birth.
-They have another son.

-Joe also has a daughter named Jadin who is 3 years younger than his son.
+Joe and his ex-wife have a daughter named Jadin who is 3 years younger than his son.